DUNE/dune-justin/docs/jobscripts.rcds.man_page.md

     EXAMPLE
            justin-cvmfs-upload must be run on a computer inside the Fermilab firewall.
-You also need a valid X.509 proxy, which you can readily create with the kx509 commnad.
-A VOMS proxy is not needed.
+You also need a valid Bearer Token for your UID at /run/users/UID/bt_uUID which you can readily create with the command htgettoken

+           htgettoken -a htvaultprod.fnal.gov -i dune
            mkdir somedir
            cd somedir
            date > hello_world.txt